jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

          The list of existing assigned managed devices is preserved.

-How to unassign a system template from a device?
+How to unassign a System Template from a device?
 ________________________________________________

 Just replace ``add`` with ``delete``.